 Legally stipulated minimum working conditions

-Article 97 of the Labor Proclamation-The employee may incur occupational accident, organic injury or functional disorder, in the following instances:
+- Employment injuries: Employment injuries could be occupational accident or occupational disease.
+The employee may incur occupational accident, organic injury or functional disorder, in the following instances:

 - while carrying out the employer’s order at a place and time of work;